XD-DENG/rediseen/README.md

 Start a REST-like API service for your Redis database, without writing a single line of code.

+- Allows clients to query records in Redis database via HTTP conveniently
+- Allows you to specify which logical DB(s) to expose, and what key patterns to expose
+- Expose results of redis `INFO` command in nice way, so you can use `Rediseen` as a connector between your Redis DB and monitoring dashboard as well.
+- Supports API Key authentication

 (Inspired by [sandman2](https://github.com/jeffknupp/sandman2), and built on shoulder of [go-redis/redis ](https://github.com/go-redis/redis))